Stay Productive During Social Distancing

 Updated: Oct 5

 So you're suddenly supposed to be a work from home guru and take a global pandemic in stride while feeding your family and making sure your children feel safe.
 I've worked from home for years, and where there's no quick fix to our situation, I can help you by sharing a few tips to help you stay productive at home during social distancing.
 (And no, you don't have to be superwoman or cook a gourmet dinner every night.)

 1.Set A Schedule

-Regular meal times can also help break up the day and help you stay productive with a deadline.
-(More free time than usual?
-Here are 7 Ways To Stay Entertained At Home during Social Distancing.)
+More free time than usual?
+Here are 7 Ways To Stay Entertained At Home during Social Distancing.